-In addition to fish and plants, there are numerous things that consume dissolved oxygen in water.
-Nitrifying bacteria, for example, use oxygen when feeding on organic waste products, which is why overpopulation of a water system is often a contributing factor to poor water quality and inhabitant health: with all of the bacteria using oxygen to break down the added waste, there simply isn't enough oxygen to go around for fish and plants.
+In addition to fish and plants, numerous organims consume dissolved oxygen in water.
+Nitrifying bacteria, for example, use oxygen when feeding on organic waste products, which is why overstocking of a water system is often a contributing factor to poor water quality and inhabitant health: with all of the bacteria using oxygen to break down the added waste, there simply isn't enough oxygen to nourish fish and plants.

 improve oxygen levels

-There are numerous things you can do to increase oxygen levels in your setup's water if you notice problems, such as fish gasping at the surface or foul odors.
+You can do numerous things to increase oxygen levels in your setup's water if you notice problems, such as fish gasping at the surface or foul odors.
 Something as simple as a

 water change introduces fresh, oxygen-laden water into your setup while reducing oxygen-depleted wastewater.
 Regularly cleaning filter systems will help improve water flow and maintain a balanced population of beneficial bacteria needed to break down ammonia and nitrite, without directly competing with fish for vital oxygen.
 Increasing the amount of

 plants in your setup will add oxygen-creating flora to your ecosystem.
 Furthermore, regularly test using an oxygen test kit to determine if additional aeration, in the form of

 water temperature to avoid overheated water, since warm water holds less oxygen than cooler water, putting additional stress on aquatic systems.